Page Contents

 This was not a friendly situation.
 The bad guy finger-pointing was in both directions.
 A disinherited sister who lived rent-free believed she had a right to continue to reside in the home.

-The father who created the trust did not share his daughter’s belief she had a right to the parents’ estate.
+The father who created the trust did not share his daughter’s belief that she had a right to the parents’ estate.

 - The uncooperative sibling did not allow access to show the home.